top of page

 Working with Ayahuasca CAN carry health risks.
 It is crucial for your safety to disclose any known medical condition and currently used medications.
 You are required to inform us fully of all your mental health problems, past and present.
 Your disclosure MUST be absolutely honest and complete.

-Considering the vast varieties of medications available today, the list below compiled is incomplete.
-You are required to inform us of every kind of medication you are currently taking or have been taken in the past.
+Considering the vast variety of medications available today, the list below is incomplete.
+You are required to inform us of every kind of medication you are currently taking or have been taking in the past.

 Selective serotonin reuptake inhibitors (SSRIs) used to treat depression, such as, but not limited to: